guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 The improvement reason is also based on the better and better understanding for the specific task's labeling rule/knowledge of labeling human once by once.
 Human-in-the-loop here means that in each loop the labeling human leader should learn and summarize the corrected rule/knowledge based on the last loop.

+In the labeling details, the to-label dataset can be sorted for people to read and label, in order for better labeling efficiency.
+Also, sorted dataset can benefit the discriminating for similar data.

 ### 6. Related Works

 #### 6.1 Pseudo-label-based method